iz8dwf/Namco_03_PP/README.md

 what I've implemented.
 A general purpose replacement with full 6 bits can in theory be implemented on a single atf1502 but I haven't tested it.

+(Fun) Fact: one original 03XX IC has been reverse engineered with the help of a Commodore PET 3032 machine using its 8 bit bi-directional user port and a few Basic programs.
+These are "static" ICs so clock can be toggled even at a few seconds intervals if needed.

 USE AT YOUR OWN RISK